SWORDIntel/THE-CLAW/README.md

 This repo wires the provided specs into runnable starter projects:

-- **claude-control-browser**: Electron window with 5 isolated Claude sessions, plus a control server for `/open-auth` requests.
+- **claude-control-browser**: Electron window with 6 isolated panes (5 Claude-ready, 1 ChatGPT/verification), plus a control server for `/open-auth` requests, manual URL launch, per-pane back/forward/reload controls, and a pane-level countdown overlay with Pushbullet alerts.
 - **claude-auth-router**: Axum-based OAuth router that coordinates token requests and drives the control browser.
 - **claude-auth-client**: Blocking Rust helper to call the router with per-account token caching.